What is Xarelto?

 What happens if I miss a dose?

 If you take Xarelto 1 time each day: Take the medicine as soon as you remember, and then go back to your regular schedule.
-Do not take two doses at one time.
+Do not take two doses on the same day.

-If you take Xarelto 2.5mg 2 times each day: Take your regularly scheduled dose at the regular time.
+If you take the Xarelto 2.5mg tablet 2 times each day: Skip the missed dose and take your next dose at the regular time.
 Do not use two doses at one time.

 Get your prescription refilled before you run out of medicine completely.